List of X-Men film series characters: Clarice Ferguson / Blink

-James Proudstar/Warpath
+James Proudstar / Warpath

-James Proudstar/Warpath (played by Booboo Stewart) is a mutant with enhanced strength, speed, and senses.
+James Proudstar / Warpath (portrayed by Booboo Stewart) is a mutant with enhanced strength, speed, and senses.
 He is one of the surviving mutants in the future.

 Warpath is a part of the Free Mutants, but his head is blown off by a Sentinel's beam.
-This is undone with the timeline reset.
+Warpath's death is undone with the timeline reset.

-Lucas Bishop/Bishop
+Lucas Bishop / Bishop

-Lucas Bishop/Bishop (played by Omar Sy) is a mutant with the ability to harness and redirect energy, notably through his gun.
+Lucas Bishop / Bishop (portrayed by Omar Sy) is a mutant with the ability to harness and redirect energy, notably through his gun.
 He is one of the surviving mutants in the future.

-Bishop is a member of the Free Mutants, and is the first to be shown sent back in time by Kitty Pryde.
+Bishop is a member of the Free Mutants and is the first to be shown sent back in time by Kitty Pryde.
 He is killed in the final battle when Sentinels overload his body, causing him to explode.
-This is undone with the timeline reset.
+Bishop's death is undone with the timeline reset.

-Roberto DaCosta/Sunspot
+Roberto DaCosta / Sunspot

-Roberto DaCosta/Sunspot (played by Adan Canto in Days of Future Past and Henry Zaga in The New Mutants) is a mutant with the ability to project solar energy and flames, with enhanced strength and flight.
+Roberto DaCosta / Sunspot (portrayed by Adan Canto in Days of Future Past and Henry Zaga in The New Mutants) is a mutant with the ability to project solar energy and flames, with enhanced strength and flight.
 He is one of the surviving mutants in the future.

 Sunspot in Days of Future Past is a survivor of the Sentinels and a member of the Free Mutants.
 He is killed by three Sentinels in the final battle.
-This is undone with the timeline reset.
+Sunspot's death is undone with the timeline reset.

 Sunspot appears as a main character in The New Mutants.
 A wealthy, Brazilian teenager, Sunspot is a patient of the Milbury Hospital after his mutant abilities caused him to burn his girlfriend.
 He fights the Demon Bear in the end with the others and leaves the compound.

-En Sabhar Nur/Apocalypse
+En Sabhah Nur / Apocalypse

-En Sabhar Nur/Apocalypse (played by Brendan Pedder in Days of Future Past and Oscar Isaac in Apocalypse) is an ancient mutant with the ability to absorb, grant, and enhance mutants powers, generate forcefields and portals, absorb knowledge, and manipulate matter.
+En Sabhah Nur / Apocalypse (portrayed by Brendan Pedder in Days of Future Past and Oscar Isaac in Apocalypse) is an ancient mutant with the ability to absorb, grant, and enhance mutants' powers, generate force fields and portals, absorb knowledge, and manipulate matter.
 He is set on mutant superiority over humanity, and was worshipped as a god in Ancient Egypt.

-Apocalypse is first seen in the post-credit scene of Days of Future Past building a pyramid with his powers.
+Apocalypse is first seen in the post-credit scene of Days of Future Past building a pyramid in Ancient Egypt with his powers.
 In the opening scene of Apocalypse, he is transferring his essence to a younger body while humans attempt to assassinate him.
-He is protected by his Horsemen, who all perish and Apocalypse in entombed in rubble.
-Thousands of years later, he is awoken by worshippers and causes a worldwide tremor.
+He is protected by his Horsemen, who all perish, and Apocalypse is entombed in rubble.
+Thousands of years later in 1983, he is awoken by worshippers and causes a worldwide tremor.

-He gathers four new Horsemen; Storm, Psylocke, Archangel, and Magneto.
-He puts plans in motions to rebuild the world in his image, but is thwarted by the X-Men, and two of his Horsemen.
-He is killed by the combined force of Cyclops, Storm, and the Phoenix.
+He gathers four new Horsemen: Storm, Psylocke, Archangel, and Magneto.
+He puts plans in motion to rebuild the world in his image, but is thwarted by the X-Men, and Storm and Magneto turn against him.
+He is killed by the combined force of Cyclops, Storm, and Jean.

+The character was negatively received by viewers, as well as Oscar Isaac himself.